Tennant Creek & Barkly Region3-day itinerary

 Bask in the sunset glow over the Devils Marbles

-Just before sun down tonight make your way to the Karlu Karlu/Devils Marbles Conservation Reserve to witness a spectacular Central Australian sunset over the mysterious giant boulders.
-These ancient rock formations seem to have dropped from the skies, appearing to defy gravity.
-They hold a great significance for the Aboriginal people and are the subject of many Dreamtime stories.
+Just before sundown, make your way to the Karlu Karlu / Devils Marbles Conservation Reserve to witness a spectacular Central Australian sunset over the mysterious giant boulders.
+These ancient rock formations seem to have dropped from the sky, appearing to defy gravity and importantly, are sacred to the traditional owners – the Warumungu people.

 Relax with dinner and a night cap

 Head back to the Devils Marbles Hotel tonight to enjoy a meal at their restaurant.
-Be sure to check out their wine cellar and indulge in a night cap before bed.
+Be sure to check out their bar and indulge in a night cap before bed.

 Hit the road for Tennant Creek

-Enjoy a delicious cooked breakfast before you hit the road again.
-Tennant Creek is just over an hour’s drive away.
+Hit the road early and head to Tennant Creek – an hour’s drive away.
+The town has a fascinating gold mining and cattle droving history that visitors can experience first-hand on a tour.
 Tennant Creek has a rich gold mining and cattle droving history and has been shaped by its strong Aboriginal culture.
-It's a town that truly represents the real outback Australia.
-Apart from there being lots to learn about the Central Australian town, there is also plenty to see and do.
+It’s a town that truly represents the real outback Australia.
+Apart from there being lots to learn about the Central Australian town, there’s also plenty to see and do.

 Step back in time to the gold rush